The View from Jesus Land, USA

 I did not get a choice regarding my Christian school education, which was full of indoctrination in #ChristianAltFacts and involved mobilization for right-wing politics.
 I was allowed to choose where to go for college, and I went to Ball State University, which is in fact where my parents met through Christian Student Foundation’s Campus House.
 The children in a family I knew growing up were not allowed this choice; their parents demanded that they all attend a particular hardline fundamentalist Church of Christ school.
 They could have “rebelled,” I suppose, but that would have made their lives much harder.
 Situations like this are not uncommon in Jesus Land.

-In those days, one wall in the elementary school building was emblazoned with “Blessed is the nation whose God is the LORD,” a brief excerpt from Psalm 33: 12.
+In my early years at Heritage, one wall in the elementary school building was emblazoned with “Blessed is the nation whose God is the LORD,” a brief excerpt from Psalm 33: 12.
 (Here and below I will be quoting from the New International Version, or NIV, the Bible translation we most frequently used in my childhood and youth.)
 It didn’t take us long to learn what “Blessed is the nation whose God is the LORD” meant.
 It meant we were expected to be outraged that there was “no prayer in public schools,” and that God could well punish our nation for making such godless laws.
 It also meant that it was our job to try to get the mandates of “the biblical worldview” enshrined into law, because the whole country was supposed to be living in accordance with “the biblical worldview,” like we were striving to do.
 After all, since the fall in the Garden of Eden, all of us humans were hopelessly corrupt, and our only path to salvation lay in submitting ourselves to God’s will.
 The Bible told us that “all our righteous acts are like filthy rags” (Isaiah 64:6) and “lean not on your own understanding” (Proverbs 3:5).
 We were not to trust ourselves, but to submit to divinely ordained authority.

 Just as corporal punishment was used in school, my sister and I were subjected to spanking, including with a wooden spoon, at home.
 Evangelicalism, as a variety of fundamentalist Christianity, teaches that children’s wills must be broken in order to instill obedience to authority.
 In Jesus Land, a “strong-willed child” (a term that was often applied to my sister) is regarded as a particularly serious problem.
 This ideology is closely associated with Dr. James Dobson, the twisted evangelical answer to Dr. Benjamin Spock and the founder of the virulently anti-gay organization Focus on the Family, which moved to Colorado Springs, Colorado, in 1993.